Draym/PDF-Flex/README.md

     )

     /** Paragraph **/
-    // now let's create some paragraph, the lines will be adjusted during the build to fit its parent width, if it overdraw, a new line will be created
+    // now let's create some paragraph, the lines will be adjusted during the build to fit its parent width, if it overdraws, a new line will be created

     // the default impl does not automatically handle the '\n' character, you have to split the lines ahead val messages = listOf("This library is awesome.", "Let's try every available components.\nEnd of text.")